- Phone: (713) 743-2958

 - Office: 227B Roy Cullen Building

-Stock specializes in teaching the interplay between the hilstory, visual images, and literature of the late Middle Ages, including medieval English and Continental writers such as Geoffrey Chaucer, William Langland, the Gawain-poet, Dante, Chrétien de Troyes, and others.
-Recently, she developed a new Humanities course, Film and Literature: The Real/Reel Middle Ages, which studies the translation of medieval literature into contemporary films about King Arthur, Robin Hood, Joan of Arc, William Wallace, and other medieval heroes and topics.
+Stock specializes in teaching the interplay between the history, visual images, and literature of the late Middle Ages, including medieval English and Continental writers such as Geoffrey Chaucer, William Langland, the Gawain-poet, Dante, Chrétien de Troyes, and others.
+To these traditional areas of Medieval Studies, she has added research, publication, and teaching about the intersection of Film and Literature in courses such as The Real/Reel Middle Ages (ENGL 2315), Medieval Literature and Film (ENGL 3302), which studies the adaptaion of medieval literature into contemporary films about King Arthur, Robin Hood, Joan of Arc, William Wallace, and other medieval heroes and topics.
+She developed an undergraduate course, Robin Hood in Culture (ENGL 4376), which follows the development of the Robin Hood legend from its medieval ballad roots throughout its evolution in texts, films, and other media, from the 16th through the 21st century.

-Stock's current interdisciplinary research interests combine the visual arts, architecture, costume history, historiography, cultural history, and literary texts of the Middle Ages and medievalism in later centuries.
-She frequently presents papers based upon her research at national and international conference venues, and has been invited to lecture at other universities, and before local groups such as Houston Early Music and the Houston Culinary Historians about such topics as: the medieval Wild People and their analogues; the medieval Female Other; the Irish Sheela na Gig; the Green Man; the representation of medieval royalty, especially Emperor Wenceslas IV in Bohemia, King Charles VI in France, and King Richard II in England; medieval women in text and film; and King Arthur and Robin Hood in text and film, medieval food, and medieval gardens.
+Stock's current interdisciplinary research interests combine the medieval visual arts, historiography, cultural history, and literary texts from of the Middle Ages into films and other media through the engagement with medievalism in later centuries.
+She frequently presents papers based upon her research and has been invited to present Keynote lectures and Plenary addresses at national and international conference venues, and has been invited to lecture at other universities, and before local groups such as Houston Early Music, the Houston Culinary Historians, and the Docents of the Houston Museum of Natural Sciences about such topics as: the medieval Wild People and their analogues; the medieval Female Other; the Irish Sheela na Gig; the Green Man; the representation of medieval royalty, medieval women in text and film; King Arthur and Robin Hood in text and film, medieval food, medieval gardens, and the Plantagenet dynasty.
 Her publications include articles on these and other topics.
-She is completing a book titled: The Medieval Wild Man: Primitivism and Civilization in Medieval Culture to be published by Palgrave-Macmillan Press in "The New Middle Ages" Series.
-In assembly stage are other book projects on such topics as: the Wild Man and the late medieval "royal image"; the medieval female Other; Robin Hood in texts and visual culture.

 - Ph.D., Cornell University